aubreycorsetti/reading-notes/201/day3.md

 ### Learn JS

 > 1. Describe the difference between a function declaration and a function invocation.
-    * Function declartion and function invocation are the same thing.
-The invocation happens bu including the name of the code somewhere followed by parentheses and function declaration is always hoisted so you can call function above funtion definition and it should work just fine
+    * Function declartion is defining what the function will do

+    * Funtion invocation is when the function is called upon to do something.

 > 2. What is the difference between a parameter and an argument?

-    * Parameters are sometimes called funtions
+    * Parameters are sometimes called funtions!
+A parameter is the value provided when when a funtion is called and uses them to calculate/complete the steps requested.
+An argument is what sits in place of the parameter that is called within the function.

 ### Misc